From Frank T. Gallagher, Superintendent of Schools

 U.S. News & World Report recently released its ranking of the "Best High Schools" in the United States.
 Of the 690 high schools in Pennsylvania, including public high schools, magnet schools, and charter schools, Souderton Area High School was ranked #18 in the state and #3 in Montgomery County.

 U. S. News & World Report examined math and reading proficiency rates on state tests, a college readiness index, and the school's student to teacher ratio to determine the rankings.

 When learning of the ranking, Souderton Area High School principal Sam Varano said, "The ranking acknowledges the hard work of our students, teachers, parents, and community!
 We have a great amount of pride in our school.
 The high rank in Pennsylvania should help to increase that pride."

-For more information, click here.
-For a link to the Support Card, click here.
+For a link to a story about the achievement, click here.